adoante/RustProjects/RustNotes.md

 - You can reuse variable names by *shodowing* them.
     - Redeclare the variable (`let`, `const`, etc.)
     - The *showdowing* variables only last within the scope ends.
-    - The *showdowed* variables value presists but only accesable after the *shadowing* variable' scope ends.
+    - The *showdowed* variables value presists but only accesable after <br>
+      the *shadowing* variable' scope ends.
 - `mut` does not allow you to change the type of the variable.
 - *showdowing* a variables does allow the type of the variable to be changed.